BeamMW/beam-docs/source/rtd_pages/user_mobile_wallet_guide.rst

 Downloading and Installing
 --------------------------

-Proceed to install Beam Wallet Mobile App by going to the `Google Play store <https://play.google.com/store/apps/details?id=com.mw.beam.beamwallet>`_.
+Proceed to install Beam Wallet Mobile App by going to the `Google Play store <https://play.google.com/store/apps/details?id=com.mw.beam.beamwallet.mainnet>`_ or `App Store <https://itunes.apple.com/us/app/beam-privacy-wallet/id1459842353?ls=1&mt=8>`_.

 Download the mobile wallet.
 Once it's done installing, open the app and agree to the Terms of use.